 Marshmallow Harvest Corn Craft !

 I was looking for a good place to hide Halloween candy and found marshmallows I hid months ago.
-They were hard and dry and perfect for a craft!
+They were hard and dry and perfect for a harvest corn craft!
 If you don’t hide sugary treats from yourself in your kitchen just leave the marshmallows out overnight to get stale.
 They need to be stale so that your child can color them, without marshmallow bits getting on your markers, or being too squishy to color.
-Have fun with this, my son thought it was hilarious that he could color the marshmallows and asked at dinner if he could color his fish sticks.
+Have fun with this.
+My son thought it hilarious to color the marshmallows.
+He asked at dinner if he could color his fish sticks.
 Thankfully the markers were put away.

 - Gather your materials.
 You will need a handful of stale mini marshmallows, yellow and brown construction paper, red, brown, yellow and orange markers, glue and scissors.